Common Biblical Usage

 Epistle – One of the letters included as a book in the New Testament.
 An excerpt from one of these letters read as part of a religious service.

-God Speaks – Seven times God Speaks Grace – Patience of God clearly demonstrates in the book of Jonah
+God Speaks – Seven times God Speaks Grace – Patience of God demonstrates in the book of Jonah.

 Hedonism – the pursuit of only pleasure

-Intercession – Entreaty in favor of another, especially a prayer or petition to God in behalf of anotheri.e. – that is, elaboration of something that is already stated, introduce rephrasing
+Intercession – Entreaty in favor of another, especially a prayer or petition to God on behalf of another. that is, elaboration of something that is already stated, introducing rephrasing

 Lasciviousness – Given to or expressing lust; lecherous, exciting sexual desires, salacious.

 Logophiles – Love of words to a shared language anyone can understandMeek – humbly patient or docile, as under provocation from others overly submissive or compliant; spiritless; tame